IELTS Speaking Samples and Answers

 Q. How popular are electronic books in your country?

 Answer: Well, as far as I know, I don’t really think that electronic books are that popular in my country as yet because I can see most people, professionals and students, around me today are still buying their books from their favourite book stores and reading them on a fairly regular basis instead of actually using electronic books.
-Of course, we all read a little electronic book here and there when working on the computers, but when it comes to serious reading, the majority of people in my country are still heavily reliant on printed books.
+Of course, we all read some electronic book here and there when working on the computers, or even read a few books on our eBook readers, but when it comes to serious reading, the majority of people in my country are still heavily reliant on printed books.

-Q. What are the advantages of parents reading electronic books (compared to printed books)?
+Q. What are the advantages of parents reading electronic books (compared to printed books) to children?

-Answer: I think there are some advantages of reading electronic books, compared to printed books, whether they are read by the parents or anybody else.
-The main advantage, of course, is that they are more convenient to store and carry as they can all be kept in a single computer, tablet or e-reader.
-Besides, reading electronic books can be more interactive in a sense that we can actually search any page or anything in a book almost instantaneously.
-Finally, getting an electronic book can be far less time-consuming as we can get it on our computer from the comfort of our home, without ever running to a book store, while also paying the same or less price for it as the price of a printed book.
+Answer: I think there are some advantages of reading electronic books, compared to printed books, by parents to their children.
+The main advantage, of course, is that it is convenient to carry an electronic device that can hold many books at a time.
+Besides, reading electronic books can be more interactive in the sense that we can actually search any page or anything in a book almost instantaneously, and that would help parents answer some questions that children might have during this reading session.
+Finally, getting an electronic book can be far less time-consuming as we can get it on our device from the comfort of our home, without ever running to a bookstore, while also paying the same or less price for it as the price of a printed book.

 Q. Will electronic books ever completely replace printed books in the future?

-Answer: I think that whether electronic books will completely replace the printed books in the future or not would largely depend on how easy it is for someone to have access to a computer or an e-reader.
-To tell the truth, there are still hundreds of millions of people in the world, who don’t have enough funds to pay for even a single meal or single printed book, and I don’t really see all of them having access to a computer or e-reader ever in the near future.
+Answer: In my opinion, whether electronic books will completely replace printed books in the future will largely depend on how easy it will be for someone to access a computer or an e-reader.
+To tell the truth, there are still hundreds of millions of people in the world, who don’t have enough funds to pay for even a single meal or single printed book, and I don’t really see all of them having access to a computers, the internet or e-readers ever in the future.
 So, the only option left for them is to read a printed book which is far less expensive than an e-reader or computer.
-Moreover, the fascination of reading a printed book is something that we would not want to sacrifice that easily in the future.
+Moreover, the fascination of reading a printed book - by rich and poor - is something that we would not want to sacrifice that easily in the future.